-- Best Practice: TMS would be appropriately applied for proven indications including presurgical motor and language mapping, and treatment of Major Depressive Disorder in adult patients. - Current Practice: Very few centers in US have used TMS in clinical practice; the majority has been for psychiatric applications.
+- Best Practice: TMS is appropriately applied for proven indications including presurgical motor and language mapping, and treatment of Major Depressive Disorder in adult patients. - Current Practice: Very few centers in the USAhave used TMS in clinical practice; the majority has been for psychiatric applications.
 Few neurophysiologists have trained in this modality. - Resulting Gap: Neurophysiologists have insufficient familiarity with the indications for and underlying physiology of TMS - Educational Need: Education regarding current and emerging uses of TMS, including patient selection, underlying mechanisms, and appropriate application.

-12. Practice Management and Leadership in Clinical Neurophysiology a) Healthcare models d) Educational techniques
+12. Practice Management and Leadership in Clinical Neurophysiology

+- a) Healthcare models

-- b) Patient safety and quality improvement - c) Billing and Coding
+- b) Patient safety and quality improvement

+- c) Billing and coding

+- d) Educational techniques